Personal Injury Lawsuits and the Statute of Limitations

 A skilled personal injury attorney will assist you by collecting evidence, speaking with your insurance company, working with your doctors, filling out paperwork, liaising with the defendant's attorney, and negotiating for a settlement that will cover both current and future accident-related expenses.
 Without an attorney, it will be your responsibility to fill out and file paperwork, have the negligent party served, work out a fair settlement, negotiate with your doctors and bill collectors, and find a way to pay your bills while you are in recovery.

 You don't have to go through your recovery or take care of your medical bills and lawsuit by yourself.
-The attorneys at Breyer Law Offices, P.C. can help you protect your rights and move on with your life.
+The attorneys at The Husband & Wife Law Team can help you protect your rights and move on with your life.
 Call (602) 457-6222 for a free consultation today with attorneys Alexis and Mark Breyer.

 Get Help Now